kongyew/greenplum-oss-docker/gpdb/README.md

 Type "help" for help.

 ```
-3. Run this query to retrieve GPDB version.
+3. Run this query to retrieve Greenplum version.
 ```
 $ psql
 psql (8.3.23)